tootedom/spray-cache-spymemcached/spray-cache-spymemcached/README.md

 ## Overview ##

-Uses an internal ConcurrentLinkedHashMap (https://code.google.com/p/concurrentlinkedhashmap/) to provide a storage of keys to executing futures.
+Uses an internal ConcurrentLinkedHashMap (https://code.google.com/p/concurrentlinkedhashmap/) to provide a storage of keys for which futures are currently pending (i.e. the value is still being calculated).

 When the future completes the computed value (which must be a serializable object), is asynchronously stored in memcached.
 At this point the entry is removed from the internal cache; and will only exist in memcached.

-Before the value of the future is computed, memcached is checked for a value.
-If a pre-existing value is found this is returned.
+Before the value of the future is computed, memcached is checked for an existing value.
+If a pre-existing value is found this value is returned; wrapped in a Promise.

 The keys for the cache must have a toString method that represents that object.
-Memcached requires string keys, and serialized objects.
+Memcached requires that:

+- The key must be a string.
+- The values must be serializable objects

-## Usage ##
+## Dependency ##

 The library is availble in maven central, and the dependency is as follows: